- Last Updated: Saturday, 06 January 2018 16:37

 What is the computer-based IELTS test?

-» The computer-based version of IELTS is an alternative of the paper-based IELTS exam.
+» The computer-based version of IELTS is an alternative to the paper-based IELTS exam.
 You can sit for any of the two exam types.
 However, computer-based IELTS is not available in all test centres.
-To learn more about Computer Based IELTS please contact to the local IELTS exam authority.
+To learn more about Computer Based IELTS please contact the local IELTS exam authority.

 Where can I take the IELTS Exam?

 » More than 1100 test centres around the world administer IELTS exam and those test centres are in more than 140 countries.
 You can find an IELTS test centre in your country (in major cities) and register for the test.
 The IELTS test centres are administered by British Council, IELTS Australia and other qualified and permitted organisations.
 Contact to the local IELTS examination centre for more details.
 Alternatively, you can find the details of the test centre from the URL: www.ielts.org/test_centre_search/search_results.aspx

 How IELTS is scored?

 » IELTS result is prepared on a nine-band scale.
 In addition to the score for overall language ability, IELTS provides a score in the form of a profile for each of the four skills (Listening, Reading, Writing and Speaking).These scores are also reported on a nine-band scale.
 Each Overall Band Score corresponds to a descriptive statement which gives a summary of the English language ability of a candidate classified at that level.
 The nine bands and their descriptive statements are as follows: